frabjous/open-guide-editor/doc/basic-usage.md

 6. (looking glass) Brings up a dialog for search/replace.

-7. (terminal prompt) Pipes either the selected text, or the whole file if nothing is selected, through a Unix command on the server, and changes it for the result.
+7. (terminal prompt) Pipes either the selected text, or the whole file if nothing is selected, through a Unix command on the server, and changes it with the result.
 Useful for things like [sort](https://www.commandlinux.com/man-page/man1/sort.1.html), [grep](https://www.commandlinux.com/man-page/man1/grep.1.html) or [column](https://www.commandlinux.com/man-page/man1/column.1.html).

 8. (pdf/globe icon) Toggles between the available output formats for processing and preview, if more than one routine is set for the type of file being edited.
 The globe represents HTML output, and the PDF icon, obviously, represents PDF output.